barrymc1/https-barrymc1.github.io/README.md

 # Markdown

 # I AM Barrymc1
-I am quite a novice at coding but i know more than a beginner, i want to keep developing my skills so i can become a devleoper.Here is a link to my github portfolio, there isnt much in terms of code there at the moment but plenty more will be coming soon.
-Here is a link to my [Github profile](https://github.com/barrymc1) In my spare time i like to cycle a lot, play some music and watch the footy when i get a chance.
+I am quite a novice at coding but i know more than a beginner, i want to keep developing my skills so i can become a devleoper.Here is a link to my github portfolio [Github profile](https://github.com/barrymc1), there isnt much in terms of code there at the moment but plenty more will be coming soon.
+In my spare time i like to cycle a lot, play some music and watch the footy when i get a chance.

 ### This website
 is for my reading notes during the completion of this course from tech educators